yct37785/One-For-All/README.md

 For end users, this means tracking your app in it's own Git repository.

 # Firebase
-All client apps are bootstrapped with Firebase support enabled, therefore requiring a corresponding Firebase project to be linked before native Android builds can succeed.

 ## Firebase project setup
 ### 1. Create a Firebase project
 1. Login to [Firebase console](https://console.firebase.google.com/ "Firebase console").